-"The assessment showed that a significant proportion of families still believe or hope that their relatives are alive and will return.
-Additionally, even many years after the disappearance, their emotional burden is heavy.
-A large percentage of those interviewed admitted being affected by intrusive thoughts and not sharing their feelings with anyone else.
-The assessment has highlighted the existence of a real state of psychological suffering with visible signs of depression, anxiety and psychosomatic symptoms."
+"It became increasingly obvious that a significant proportion of families still believe or hope that their relatives are alive and will come back home.
+More than 15 years after the disappearance, their emotional burden is heavy.
+Family members say they are affected by intrusive thoughts and by not sharing their feelings with anyone else.
+Moreover, real psychological suffering was identified with visible signs of depression, anxiety and psychosomatic symptoms.
+This has an impact on these families' social and economic status: living with the psychological trauma of disappearance, they lose opportunities for improving their economic conditions."

-Armed conflicts affect people differently if they are men or women, young or old.
-The ICRC has significantly improved its analysis of and response to the specific needs of women.
-It is currently reinforcing some of the ways in which it addresses the needs of children, but it can still significantly improve the manner in which its programming takes into account the specific needs of more elderly beneficiaries.
+Armed conflicts affect people differently depending on whether they are men or women, young or old.
+The ICRC has markedly improved its analysis of and response to the specific needs of women and girls.
+It is currently developing more diverse responses to the needs of children in general and of the elderly.